ga-wdi-lessons/react-continued/readme.md

 #### Step 7: [Rendering Hard-Coded Results](https://github.com/ga-wdi-exercises/react-omdb/commit/11efb9ffc6efc3d221151ab997d591f5805b663a)

-Great now that we have better organization and security in our code, let's working getting results to render after a user searches.
-In order to do this, we will need to keep track of the state of a user's search (i.e. have they clicked "search" yet or not).
+Great now that we have better organization and security in our code, let's work to get results to render after a user searches.
+In order to do this, we will need to keep track of the state of a user's search (i.e., have they clicked "search" yet or not?).

 Continuing to build on the theme of small achievable wins, let's start by only worrying about rendering some hard-coded movies.

 **Actions**
-- In a new file, define a results component that will take in a collection of movie objects and render each individual movie's title and poster
+- In a new file, define a results component that will take in a collection of movie objects and render each individual movie's title and poster - you can represent the latter with a URL string
-- Refactor your Search Container component to include state relating to whether or not a user has searched
+- Refactor your SearchContainer component to include state relating to whether or not a user has searched
+- In the SearchContainer file, load in the file containing your Results component
-- If a user has searched, instead of rendering the Search component, render a Results components will hard coded data
+- If a user has searched, instead of rendering the Search component, render a Results components for which the hard-coded movie data is passed in as `props`
 - Make the Home header link to root

+**Q.** What should the data type of the value that represents whether a user has searched or not be?

+> A: A boolean.
+Think of this as an "on-off" switch.

+**Q.** What Javascript tools can you use to dynamically render different UI's from a component.
+In other words, how can I change what is rendered depending on whether the user has searched or not.

+> A: By wrapping different return statements in a conditional block.
+If the user has searched, render this.
+If not, render that.

 **Q**.
 Where does `.map` come from?